crate/elasticsearch-inout-plugin/README.rst

 This Elasticsearch plugin provides the ability to export data by query on server side, by outputting the data directly on the according node.
-Data is exported for every shard of the query.
 The export can happen on all indexes, on a specific index or on a specific type of an index.

 The data will get exported as one json object per line::